|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built by Short.
-Assigned the British designation G-AEUA.
-Later, assigned to Qantas Airlines.
+Built by Short in Rochester, Kent United Kingdom.
+Constructors Number S.843.
+Assigned the British registration G-AEUA.
+Operated by Imperial Airways London (IAL).
 Nicknamed "'Calypso" on both sides of the nose.
-"Imperial Airways London" on both sides of the fuselage and "G-AEUA" on the rear fusealge.
+"Imperial Airways London" on both sides of the fuselage and "G-AEUA" on the rear fuselage.

-On August 8, 1942 while aligning to land in heavy seas to rescue survivors of MV Mamutu, a swell stove in the nose and waves swamped this flying boat, causing it to sink.
-Killed in the crash was Leading Aircraftman George Jarvis Edwards, 25843.
+On August 8, 1942 took off from Fairfax Harbor at Port Moresby piloted by F/L Michael V. Mather on a mission to search for survivors of MV Mamutu sunk two days earlier in the Gulf of Papua.
+While aligning to land in heavy seas to rescue survivors of the sunken ship, a swell stove in the nose and the next wave ripped the fuselage.
+Subsequent waves swamped the flying boat and causing it to sink within two minutes.
+Killed in the landing was rigger LAC George Jarvis Edwards, 25843.

 Edwards was officially declared dead the day of the mission.
 He is memorialized at Lae War Cemetery on the Lae Memorial, panel 7.

 NAA "RAAF Unit History sheets (Form A50) [Operations Record Book - Forms A50 and A51] Number 20 Squadron Aug 41 - Mar 46" (NAA: A9186, 41) pages 122